sdas1994/datahub-readme/datahub/README.md

 ```
 from your datahub root directory should work.
 Lord help you if it doesn't.

+One rudimentary way of getting a failing build to work is to perform a deep clean of the repository.
+I tend to delete the repository entirely, pull the master branch and start the build process again.
+Only after the build works on main, do I pull my branch.
+You can also try deleting the generated files instead of nuking the entire repository first, to see if that fixes it.

 ## Working on Frontend
 If the requirement is to tinker on the frontend elements, the best way is to deploy a working version of Datahub first, and then follow the guides mentioned [here](https://datahubproject.io/docs/datahub-web-react).
 The best way to develop on frontend then is to start a forwarding server.
 Ensure node related packages are installed.
 ```